speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 ### Ready
 Sometimes you want to get the jump on a foe or wait for a particular circumstance before you act.
 To do so, you can take the Ready action on your turn so that you can act later in the round using your reaction.
 Any deployment can take the Ready action.

 First, you decide what perceivable circumstance will trigger your reaction.
 Then, you choose the action you will take in response to that trigger.
-For instance, “When the starfighter comes into range, I'll shoot it with my railgun."
+For instance, ï¿½When the starfighter comes into range, I'll shoot it with my railgun."

 When the trigger occurs, you can either take your reaction right after the trigger finishes or ignore the trigger.
 Remember that you can take only one reaction per round.